 Likely won't want to leave your phone set up for long shoots

 As the old saying goes, the best camera is the one you have with you, and most people now have a very capable camera in their pocket at all times.
-One of the best cameras on a phone you can buy right now is on the Google Pixel 7 Pro.
-Offering an amazing 48MP sensor, you can get sharp and detailed images easily good enough for dabbling in stop-motion animation.
+The Google Pixel 7 Pro is a highly capable phone camera that you may already own.
+Offering a 48MP sensor, it allows you to get sharp and detailed images easily good enough for dabbling in stop-motion animation.

 Limited manual controls in the native camera application